 You can reduce the amount of strain on your neck and eyes by adjusting how high or low a computer monitor is.
 Place the monitor in front of your eye level or one or two inches above eye level, otherwise, you may experience eyestrain easily while working with this device for long periods of time.

 Use chairs that have adequate back support when sitting for long periods of time, such as at desks.
 A lack of proper back, neck, and shoulder support while sitting may result in discomfort and possible injury down the line.

 Make sure the office chair you are using is ergonomic and fully adjustable with adequate lumbar support to avoid health problems such as sciatica nerve damage that will make performing routine tasks more difficult than they already are now.

 Causes of poor posture

-The main cause of poor posture in today’s society is because people work on badly designed desks which contribute to bad sitting habits.
+The main cause of poor posture in today’s society is that people work on badly designed desks which contributes to bad sitting habits.

 In addition, many people will use laptops and tablets rather than desktops when working from home or on the go which means that they are looking down at the screen which will cause their necks to bend into an awkward position.
 This can often lead to complaints of neck stiffness and headaches.

 Another problem for people who have bad sitting habits is that it tends to be associated with slumping over a desk while working which leads to back pain.

 A study has found that pain in the lower back is reported by people who hunch their backs or who slump forward while at work.